Dinocroc: Plot

 The next day, not having noticed that Michael has gone, Tom, Diane, Dick and Campbell find that the creature is headed toward the town's lakeside beach.
 It kills three people, the last one being Campbell.
 In a press conference after the incident, Kennedy lies that Campbell was not part of Gereco.
 Sheriff Harper then plans to kill the creature with his police force and Diane.
 While looking for it, they stumble upon Michael's damaged bike and Michael's remains in the ruined shed.
 Tom, who knows Michael is missing, appears on his motorbike and then speeds away after seeing what is left of his dead brother.
 After trying to get drunk, Tom cries loudly over his brother and is met by Dick Sydney who is also there to unwind.
 Sydney explains to Tom how a crocodile killed his son and that is the reason he hunts them.
 Diane also arrives to comfort Tom along with Lucky.
-Meanwhile, five of Sheriff Harper's officers are brutally killed by the Dinocroc while searching the swamp for the cause and their mutilated remains were found shortly after.
+Meanwhile, five of Sheriff Harper's officers are brutally killed by the Dinocroc while searching the swamp for the cause and their mutilated remains are found shortly after.

-The next day, Tom, Diane and others devise a plan to trap the Dinocroc in a tunnel and gas him to death.
-Sheriff Harper uses some dogs for bait, which Diane and Tom immediately object to, so Harper has them handcuffed and put in the police car.
+The next day, Tom, Diane and others devise a plan to trap the Dinocroc in a tunnel and gas it to death.
+Sheriff Harper uses some of the protected dogs for bait, which Diane and Tom immediately object to; so Harper has them handcuffed and put in the police car.
 The two manage to escape and use a blowtorch to release the chained dogs while the creature chases them.
-They trap the Dinocroc in the tunnel and gas him, seemingly killing it.
+They trap the Dinocroc in the tunnel and gas it, seemingly killing it.

-While a local news crew is taping Kennedy (who arrived after the creature's death) inside the tunnel, telling the reporter false stories about the events, the Dinocroc awakens; it then kills Kennedy and comes after Tom and Diane, who are left after the news crew drives away quickly in terror.
+While a local news crew is taping Kennedy (who arrived after the creature's apparent death) inside the tunnel, telling the reporter false stories about the events, the Dinocroc awakens; it then kills Kennedy and comes after Tom and Diane, who are left after the news crew drives away quickly in terror.
 After hiding under a truck, they hear a train and lure the Dinocroc across the tracks.
 It is rammed by a passing train, followed by Tom stabbing it in the eye to the brain with a small pipe as revenge for Michael's death.
 As the sun rises the next day, Diane and Tom drive away, contemplating leaving for a vacation together just to get away for a while.
 Then the camera pans slowly back as their truck passes and the Dinocroc is seen walking weakly across the road.